Internal Medicine

 Respiratory disease

-Diagnosing and treating respiratory diseases, including upper airway diseases such as tracheal collapse and lower airway disease such as asthma, bronchitis, or pneumonia.
+Diagnosing and treating respiratory diseases, such as tracheal collapse, asthma, bronchitis, or pneumonia.

 Cardiovascular disease